therobertcrocker/wayfinder/README.md

 ## Minimum Viable Product (MVP)

-The primary focus of this initial phase is on the **Factions** module, providing functionalities such as:
+The primary focus of this initial phase is on the **Machinations** module, providing functionalities such as:

 - CRUD operations for factions and their assets.
-- Association of factions with locations.
 - Storage of factions and assets in a bbolt database.

-### MVP Tasks

-**1. Database Setup with bbolt:**
-- Set up the foundational database layer with bbolt.
-- Establish schemas and structures to ensure data consistency and easy retrieval.
-- Implement basic CRUD operations for persistence and retrieval of data.

-**2. Codex Initialization:**

-- Design the subsystem for Locations within the Codex.
+- CLI for interacting with the module.
-- Once the design is finalized, implement CRUD operations for Location entities.

-**3. Faction Management MVP:**
-- Design and implement the ECS framework for Factions and Assets.
-- Implement CRUD operations for both entities.
-- establish relations between Factions, Assets, and the Codex (Locations, specifically).

-**4. CLI Setup using Cobra:**
-- Setup commands for CRUD operations of Factions and Assets.
-- Implement other desired commands.

-## Future Plans

-Once the MVP for the Factions module is complete, development will expand to include the following modules:

-- **Core**: An event bus and messaging system with shared utilities.
+- Event bus for communicating with other modules.
-- **Codex**: Manages the state of the world and various world entities, such as regions, locations, NPCs, timelines, and historical events.
-- **Quests**: A tool for creating and managing in-world quests.
-- **Generation**: Various random content generation tools (names, loot, etc.).

 ---